mdavis-tech/mdavis-tech/README.md

 # Hi 👋, I'm Misti Davis

 ### I'm a new enthusiast to the tech world.
 I am interested in exploring the various aspects of what technology has to offer and how it is growing.
+I might be new to the world, but I have a love of learning and am open to the possibilities it offers.

 - 🌱 I'm currently learning **AI Fundamentals (CSC-113) which I am excited about, this is something completely new to me. **

-- 🎧 Listening to music is my passion.
+- 🎧 Listening to **music** is my _passion_.
 I can do without most things, but listening to music is not one of them.
 I have been a music lover since I was two.
 Music is on in my house at least 75% of the time.

 - 📫 How to reach me: **https://github.com/mdavis-tech**